-The Common Application is now used by almost 500 universities and colleges nationwide, including Chapman, USC, Pepperdine, Stanford, and many more.
+The Common Application is now used by over 500 universities and colleges nationwide, including Chapman, USC, Pepperdine, Stanford, and many more.
 It provides a common core that is used by all member schools to which you apply, but there are additional details, criteria, supplements, essays, forms, and deadlines that are particular to each school.
 Our workshop walks you through each step of the Common Application and all its twists and turns.

 "I've Submitted My Application...Now What?"
 Workshop:

 University transfer admission requires more than just submitting an application - it's a process that you will undertake over the course of about a year.
 This session covers every stage between applying and starting classes at the university, including mandatory application updates, supplemental applications, submitting transcripts and test scores, and transitional information on financial aid and housing..

 University representatives present critical information on how to complete the steps you'll need to follow between the time you apply to the university and the day you start classes there.
 Get info on sending transcripts, the Statement of Intent, deposit payments, new student orientation, housing, registering for classes, campus life, and more.

 This workshop is presented by university representatives for students who are planning to earn a JD and pursue a career as a lawyer.
 Learn how to prepare for law school, the LSAT exam, admission requirements, and what to expect in law school.

 This workshop is presented by university representatives and is designed for students interested in a career as an MD or in related fields.
 It covers the academic standards, planning, MCAT info, and admission requirements to help you get from SCC to the medical school of your choice.